huyquoctrinh/KDAS/README.md

 After running the training script, the training process will start.
 We also tried experiments on RTX5000, and it works well, so notice the batch size to reduce the OOM problem.

-The teacher weight can be found at [Polyp-PVT](https://github.com/DengPingFan/Polyp-PVT), we train our student model on the PVTV2-B0 backbone with the architecture from Polyp-PVT teacher, please put teacher weight in ```./teacher_weights/``` folder.
+The teacher weight can be found at [Polyp-PVT](https://github.com/DengPingFan/Polyp-PVT) or in my [Drive])(https://drive.google.com/drive/folders/1AMIXmyCcZTA0IfPTGOrdNjYvmIIfH-Ql?usp=sharing), we train our student model on the PVTV2-B0 backbone with the architecture from Polyp-PVT teacher, please put teacher weight in ```./teacher_weights/``` folder.

 ## Testing